-It’s recognized as a global city because of its role in international trade, finance, arts and entertainment, tourism, and education.
+As a result it’s recognized as a global city because of its role in international trade, finance, arts and education.
 Currently Lisbon is on the fast-track to become a creative and tech start-up hub, as the country gains popularity as a stable place for business ventures.

-There are regular direct flights to Lisbon, Faro, and Porto from most everywhere in Europe, Canada, and some U.S. cities.
-Some airlines offering these flights are American Airlines/British Airways, Delta/Air France/KLM, and Air Canada, among others.
+Firstly, you’ll find regular direct flights to Lisbon, Faro, and Porto from most everywhere in Europe, Canada, and some U.S. cities.
+In addition to that, some airlines offering these flights are American Airlines/British Airways, Delta/Air France/KLM, and Air Canada, among others.

-Flight time from the West Coast of the United States can take about 13 to 15 hours if you have a connecting flight in either Paris, Madrid, or Amsterdam.
-Flying from the East Coast can take about five hours.
+Flight time from the West Coast of the United States can take about 13 to 15 hours if you have a connecting flight.
+Also, flying from the East Coast can take about five hours.

 Travel To Portugal FAQs